Chris Paul: College career

 As a freshman at Wake Forest University, Paul averaged 14.8 points, 5.9 assists, and 2.7 steals per game, setting school freshman records for three-point percentage, free throws, free throw percentage, assists, and steals in the process.
 Behind his play, the Demon Deacons qualified for the NCAA tournament, losing in the Sweet Sixteen to St. Joseph's.
-At the conclusion of the season, Paul was named ACC Rookie of the Year and Third Team All-ACC.
+At the end of the season, Paul was named ACC Rookie of the Year and Third Team All-ACC.

 For two weeks early in Paul's sophomore season, Wake Forest was ranked number one in the nation for the first time in school history.
-On January 15, 2005, Paul registered 26 points and 8 assists in a victory over rival North Carolina, and on February 3, he scored 23 points in a win against rival Duke.
+On January 15, 2005, Paul registered 26 points and eight assists in a victory over rival North Carolina, and on February 3, he scored 23 points in a victory over rival Duke.
 In the final game of the year, Paul punched NC State guard Julius Hodge in the groin and received a one-game suspension from the ACC Tournament, an incident that marred Paul's image for a short time.
 The Demon Deacons again qualified for the NCAA tournament but suffered a second round upset at the hands of West Virginia.
 With final averages of 15.3 points, 4.5 rebounds, 6.6 assists, and 2.4 steals per game, Paul was eventually named First Team Consensus All-America, and with a 3.21 grade point average (GPA), he was also named to ESPN's Academic All-America Team.
-On April 15, 2005, he announced he would be hiring an agent and turning professional.
-On March 2, 2011, Wake Forest retired his jersey.
-In 2021, Paul was inducted into the Wake Forest Sports Hall of Fame.
+On April 15, 2005, Paul announced he would be hiring an agent and turning professional.
+On March 2, 2013, Wake Forest retired Paul's jersey.
+In 2021, he was inducted into the Wake Forest Sports Hall of Fame.